strasse34/pp3/README.md

 ## My To Do List
-It is a python command-line interface app which runs in Code Institute mock terminal in Heroku.
-Users can keep their tasks with date, time, title and a short note through this app.
-The data is stored in a google sheet which has already been integrated with the app.<br>
+It is a Python command-line interface app that runs in Code Institute mock terminal in Heroku.
+Aff users can keep their tasks with date, time, title and a short note through this app.
+The data is stored in a Google sheet which has already been integrated with the app.<br>
 [Here is live version of my project](link)<br>
 ![App in different screens](pic link)
 ## How does it work?
-It is supper easy.
-App gets required information step by step.
-It instructs and helps users to add their information easily.
-If you are new user, you open an account and then start adding event/tasks.
+It is super easy.
+The app gets the required information step by step.
+It instructs and helps the users to add their information easily.
+If you are a new user, you open an account and then start adding events/tasks.
 It takes about 1 minute to add one single event and save it.
-When you come next time, you just need to log in with your username and possword and then see what are upcomming events/tasks.
+When you come next time, you just need to log in with your username and password and then see what are upcoming events/tasks.
 Then you can exit or add a new task.
 ## Features
 There are 8 features in this app.
-Each feature communicates with user and instruct user to do the right job.
-In some of features, user must provide information in a special format.
-Otherwise user receives error message and is redirected to previous feature.
-After providing correct information, app gets final confirmation from user and then take user to the next feature.
-I will explain each features below:
+Each feature communicates with the user and instructs the user to do the right job.
+In some of the features, the user must provide information in a special format.
+Otherwise, the user receives an error message and is redirected to the previous feature.
+After providing correct information, the app gets final confirmation from the user and then takes the user to the next feature.
+I will explain each feature below:
 ### Create Account feature
-Those users who use the app for the first time, will be directed to this feature to open an account.
-They are asked to enter first and last name and set a username and password.
-The feature first check for the same username in data base, if could find anything, then user will be signed up and start adding first event/task.<br>
+Those users who use the app for the first time will be directed to this feature to open an account.
+They are asked to enter their first and last names and set a username and password.
+The feature first check for the same username in database, if could not find anything, then the user will be signed up and start adding the first event/task.<br>
 ![Create Account function](screen shot link)
 ### Log in feature
-If user has already an account, he/she just need to enter username and password, and log in to the account and starts adding new event/tasks.
-App checks username and password in data base, and when everything is fine, takes user to his/her account.<br>
+If the user has already an account, he/she just need to enter a username and password, log in to the account, and starts adding new event/tasks.
+App checks username and password in database, and when everything is fine, takes the user to his/her account.<br>
 ![Log in function](screen shot link)
 ### Show Event List teature
-This feature checks all the enteries of a user and if user has an event/task in current date or in future date, list all of them after log in.<br>
+This feature checks all the entries of the user and if the user has an event/task on the current date or in a future date, lists all of them after logging in.<br>
 ![Show Event List function](screen shot link)
 ### Get Date feature
-This feature get date when task should be done.
-User should enter date according to proper date format which is dd.mm.yyyy, otherwise receives an error message.<br>
+This feature gets the date when the event/task should be done. the user should enter the date according to the proper date format which is dd.mm.yyyy.
+Otherwise, the user receives an error message.<br>
 ![Get Date function](screen shot link)
 ### Get Time feature
-This feature get time when task should be done.
-User should enter time according to proper time format which is hh:mm, otherwise receives an error message.<br>
+This feature gets the time when task should be done. the user should enter the time according to the proper time format which is hh:mm.
+Otherwise, the user receives an error message.<br>
 ![Get Time function](screen shot link)
 ### Get Title feature
-User give a title for the event/task.
-But the title length should not be more than 20 charactors.<br>
+The user gives a title for the event/task.
+But the title length should not be more than 20 characters.<br>
 ![Get Title function](screen shot link)
 ### Get Note feature
-User write a short explanation about the event/task using 150 charactors.<br>
+The sser writes a short explanation about the event/task using 150 characters.<br>
 ![Get Note function](screen shot link)
 ### Save Data feature
-When user provide with all required data, this feature once gathered all of them in one place and get the final user's confirmation.
-User has 3 options, save and exit, save and add another event, and exit without save.<br>
+When the user provides all the required data, this feature once gathered all of them in one place and gets the final user's confirmation.
+The user has 3 options, save and exit, save and add another event, and exit without saving.<br>
 ![Save Data function](screen shot link)
 ### Update Worksheet feature
-If user select to save data, this feature uploads all data to google sheet in user's worksheet and make user sure that all data has been saved successfully.<br>
+If the user selects to save data, this feature uploads all data to Google sheet in user's worksheet and makes the user sure that all data has been saved successfully.<br>
 ![Save Data function](screen shot link)
 ## Data Model
 The data model in this project represents the structure and organization of the to-do list events.
 The data is stored and managed using Google Sheets.<br>